Track Talk #4 -Being at ‘awe’

 Rick

 RICK RUPPENTHAL is a professional Personal and Leadership Transformational Coach and a Certified Change Practitioner.
-As a retired paramedic of 30 years, Rick has held positions in leadership, education, as a coach and a mentor.
-Through those experiences, understanding, and adaptability, Rick has dedicated his life to a continual journey of self-discovery, adventure, and guiding others on their own journey of being their best self.
+As a retired paramedic of 30 years, Rick has held leadership and education positions as a coach and a mentor.
+Through those experiences, understanding, and adaptability, Rick has dedicated his life to a continual journey of self-discovery and adventure, guiding others to be their best self.

 Processing…